How to Fixing Slow Performance Issues with Dynamics 365 ERP

 The condition of your data.
 How many extensions & customizations are in the mix.
 Even poor alignment between business requirements and platform capabilities.

-In this article, we’ll examine some general performance issues Dynamics 365 users should be aware of before implementation.
+We’ll examine some general performance issues Dynamics 365 users should be aware of before implementation.
 We’ll also look at some of the solutions D365 users can use to get ahead of common problems before they cause serious damage.

 The main symptom behind most Dynamics 365 performance issues is slow speeds.